Tynasello/blog-api/README.md

 npm run devstart
 ```

-Add the two following environment varibales in your .env file:
+Add the two following environment variables in your .env file:

 ```
 MONGO_URI - for connection to Mongo db